immobiliare/RealHTTP/Documentation/HTTPClient.md

 ## Alt Request Validator

-IndomioHTTP also provide a special validator called `HTTPAltRequestValidator`.
+RealHTTP also provide a special validator called `HTTPAltRequestValidator`.
 This validator can be used when you need to execute a specific `HTTPRequest` if another request fails for certain reason.

 A typical example is the silent login operation; if you receive an `unathorized` or `.forbidden` error for a protected resource you may want to try a silent login operation, then re-execute initial failed request.